-The present monitoring program is based on recommendations given in "Monitoring Guidelines to Evaluate the Effects of Forestry Activities on Streams in the Pacific Northwest and Alaska" by L.H.
+The monitoring program is based on recommendations given in "Monitoring Guidelines to Evaluate the Effects of Forestry Activities on Streams in the Pacific Northwest and Alaska" by L.H.
 MacDonald.
 Sample frequency is based on recommendations from J. Allan Issacson, Forest Hydrologist, Idaho Sate.
 The program relies on manual reading of in stream flow gauges, calibration of gauges by flow readings taken with a Price Current meter (RIC standard procedures).
 Velocity readings are taken at intervals of 6 to 12 inches across the stream.
-A stage discharge curve is developed and in 2014 readers collected 25 samples based on the following criteria:
+A stage discharge curve is developed and in 2015 readers collected 24 samples based on the following criteria:

-- Collect during and after storm events and/or heavy rain - Collect more samples during Spring freshet and Fall rain events - Collect when creek water appears turbid and - Samples are held cool and dark prior to delivery to lab
+- Collect during and after storm events and/or heavy rain - Collect at reduced frequency throughout the year - Collect more samples during Spring freshet and Fall rain events - Collect when creek water appears turbid and - Samples are held cool and dark prior to delivery to lab